-There was zero (0) Environmental NCR's issued or opened during the reporting month.
-However, two (2) pre-warning with total of eleven (11) deviations raised for the reporting month which seven (7) are still open.
-This was raised during inspections conducted by ECO for the reporting month.
-Open deviations should be properly addressed to avoid reoccurrence as it will lead to Non-Compliance.
+No NCR's issued by ECO for the reporting month.
+No pre-warning was issued for the reporting month, however the findings on the report form part of the daily inspections for the reporting month.
+All findings on the report should be properly addressed to avoid reoccurrence as it will lead to Non-Compliance.

 6.2.
-Distribution of Non-compliances, incidents and Deviations
+Distribution of Non- compliances, incidents and Deviations